When you’re the victim of your own success. Simple tips for dealing with the haters. By Jo De Rosa

 The first time this occurs will be a shock and you may not know what the best action is.
 So here are a few steps you can take to navigate yourself out of the drama with your dignity still intact:

 Allow the poison to bounce off you and back to them using the ‘mirror’; it’s their ‘stuff’ after all!

 2 Recognise their woundedness

-When we are in alignment, we celebrate others’ success and hold them up rather than push them down.
-This person is hurting themselves, and doesn’t know how to get better.
+When we are in alignment, we celebrate others’ success and hold them up rather than pushing them down.
+This person is hurting themselves and doesn’t know how to get better.

 3 Lead by example

 Rise above it and don’t get involved in the conversation, no matter how compelled to do so you are.
 This is the absolute worst thing you can do and will only make matters worse.

 Know that you have touched in on someone’s nerve, so be sure to send them love if you can.
 Also, gift yourself with love.

 Whilst sending love, also know that you have opened up the space for them to do some inward reflection.
 A door has been opened

 yet it is not your job to push this person through; that is up to them, and they will only do so when they are ready.
 Your part of the contract that you unconsciously entered is done, and now it is time to let it go.